Financial & Life Literacy—teach your students for free.

 Banzai is available for free with the help of local financial leaders in your community—like banks and credit unions.
 Because a local sponsor cares about your students’ future financial security, they cover the cost of Banzai (the online software and Library and printed booklets) for you and your students.

 Each course is shorter than a school term but longer than the average class session.
-The three main Banzai Courses (Junior, Teen, and Plus) take roughly 3-6 hours for students to finish while others, like Digital Citizenship, take about 1-2 hours to complete.
+The three main personal finance courses (Junior, Teen, and Plus) take roughly 4-18 hours for students to completely finish while others, like Digital Citizenship and College & Careers takes about 7-17 hours.
+Keep in mind, these times group all activities and supplementary content together.
+Individual activities within the course generally only take 1-2 hours each to complete.

 Is Banzai a substitute for my curriculum?